peritext/peritext/README.md

 Contextualization-related goals :

 1. **feature all the richness of the web while respecting academic needs** : first of all, Modulo's main goal is to allow users to take the maximum advantage of the web as input (in terms of data sources, media, ...) and as output (as printable webpage, API-served data, embedded widget, mobile-friendly app, ...) - while encouraging writers to document and design the use of all of this richness according to academic rigorousness standards
 1. **resources+contextualizations mental model** : one of the core intellectual endeavours at the origin of Modulo is a reflection about the future of the "editorial figure" notion in digital publishing environments.
-In order to reflect on this issue through practice, Modulo proposes to reframe "figures" as the encounter between one or several given "resources" and their "contextualization" through a set of parameters.
-Following this model and giving an example, a data visualization inserted inside the core content will be written as the contextualization of a data source featuring temporal data (more explanation to come)
+In order to reflect on this issue through practice, Modulo proposes to reframe "figures" as the *contextualization* of one or several given *resources*  through a set of parameters called a *contextualizer*.
+Following this model and giving an example, a data visualization inserted inside the core content will be written as the contextualization of a data source featuring temporal data through a *timeline* contextualizer
-1. **standard syntaxes extension** : Modulo writing syntax tries to ground on existing standards' specifications (e.g. : ``bibtex``, ``markdown``) and to extend them for the sake of the specific needs of academic publication projects
+1. **standard syntaxes extension** : Modulo writing syntax tries to ground on existing standard specifications (e.g. : ``bibtex``, ``markdown``) and to extend them for the sake of the specific needs of multimodal academic publication projects

 Flexibility-related goals :